dentarg/auth0-blog/_posts/2017-02-19-how-to-sign-in-with-google-and-then-access-their-APIs.md

 ## Auth0 and AzureFunctions: making live easy

 Without further delay, here's the low-down on what you need to do to let a user sign in with Google via the Auth0 Lock and then access a Google API with their credentials, using the Google access_token.
 I'll also present some a links to important docs.
-But first, here's the flow we use.
+But first, here's the complete flow we use:

 * SPA displays the Auth0 Lock passing suitable options
 * User logs in with Google, approving access to requested scopes (eg read photos, read emails)